Barbell Shrug

 Safety Notes

-• Use wrist straps if grip is the limiting factor for target muscle fatigue.
+• Use straps if grip fails.

 Spotting